Oplurus grandidieri

 Grandidier's Madagascar swift (Oplurus grandidieri) is a species of saxicolous (rock dwelling) lizard in the family Opluridae.
 The species is endemic to Madagascar.

 Etymology

 The specific name grandidieri, is in honor of French naturalist Alfred Grandidier.

 Description

-Grandidier's Madagascar swift has a distinctive light mid-dorsal band.
+Grandidier's Madagascar swift has a distinctive light mid-dorsal stripe.

 Geographic range

-On the island of Madagascar O. grandidieri has been found in a number of localities in the southern central highlands.
+On the island of Madagascar, O. grandidieri has been found in a number of localities in the southern central highlands.

+Habitat

+The preferred natural habitat of O. grandidieri is rocky areas in forest, shrubland, or grassland.